ebube52/Lab03-04/README.md

 _Figure 3 - The app's output, showing two tweets_

-## Need Extra Challenge?
-Add the interaction for some/all of the elements in your application (e.g. the like button toggle).

 ## Getting Help
 If you run into difficulty, you may wish to check out some of the following resources: